succinctlabs/sp1-project-template/README.md

 ### Generate an EVM-Compatible Proof

 > [!WARNING]
-> You will need at least 32GB RAM to generate a Groth16 or PLONK proof.
+> You will need at least 16GB RAM to generate a Groth16 or PLONK proof.
+View the [SP1 docs](https://docs.succinct.xyz/docs/sp1/getting-started/hardware-requirements#local-proving) for more information.

-Generating a proof that is cheap to verify on the EVM (e.g. Groth16 or PLONK) is more complex than generating a core proof.
+Generating a proof that is cheap to verify on the EVM (e.g. Groth16 or PLONK) is more intensive than generating a core proof.

 To generate a Groth16 proof: